 Our acknowledgement will inform you of when we will next contact you either with a proposed resolution or update.
 It will also inform you of the name of the person dealing with your complaint.
 That person will then investigate and deal with it and then respond to you with their definitive reply.

 You should receive a substantive reply within two weeks.
 If this is not possible because, for example, an investigation has not been fully completed, a progress report will be sent with an indication of when a substantive reply will be given

 If, for any reason, you are not happy with the resolution of your complaint under the First Stage procedure outlined above, you can bring this to our attention as follows.

 Please address a letter to:

 Please set out clearly the details of the complaint, explaining why you were not satisfied with our response under the First Stage and what you would like us to do to put things right.

-An acknowledgement will be set within 5 working days and we will arrange for the Chair or Vice Chair of trustees to investigate your complaint and respond with a definitive reply within a further 10 working days.
+An acknowledgement will be sent within 5 working days and we will arrange for the Chair of trustees to investigate your complaint and respond with a definitive reply within a further 20 working days.

 6. Taking your complaint outside Care4Calais

 The Fundraising Regulator